KVVF: Regional Mexican (2002–2014)

-Kieve sold KARA in 2002 to Hispanic Broadcasting of Dallas.
-It became KEMR with a Regional Mexican music format at midnight on April 1 that year.
+Kieve sold KARA in 2002, to Hispanic Broadcasting of Dallas.
+It became KEMR with a regional Mexican music format at midnight on April 1 that year.

-Between 2003 and June 27, 2005, KVVF was a "pop, rock y reggaeton" station, Viva 105.7, also owned by Univision.
+Between 2003 and June 27, 2005, KVVF was a pop, rock y reggaeton station, Viva 105.7, also owned by Univision.

-On October 13, 2011, the station changed its former station branding "La Kalle" to "Latino Mix."
+On October 13, 2011, the station changed its former station branding "La Kalle" to "Latino Mix".

 Hot 105.7 (2014–2019)

-On March 14, 2014, the station started repeatedly playing Nelly's "Hot in Herre" uninterrupted.
-It was a stunting event to promote a branding change to "Hot 105.7."

-On March 17, 2014, Hot 105.7 FM started broadcasting at 5:05pm, beginning with a "history lesson" about the first "Hot" station that covered the San Jose area from 1988 to 1995, followed by the return of former KMEL personality Chuy Gomez, and aired a Mix Show.
-Programmed as a Rhythmic Contemporary station with a focus on hit-driven hip hop music and R&B, KVVF's target was a bilingual and younger Hispanic audience (mostly around the Southern portion of the Bay Area surrounding Santa Clara County), patterned after sister station KBBT in San Antonio.
-In a statement from Station Content Director Mark Arias, “We just feel like The Bay Area has been asking for something new and fresh.
-It’s a format they call Top 40/Rhythmic with a little bit of hip-hop, R&B and Top 40 crossed-over.”
+On March 14, 2014, KVVF and KVVZ dropped the Latino Mix branding and began stunting with a loop of "Hot in Herre" by Nelly; the event would go viral on social media under the hashtag "#nelly1057", while Nelly himself would make a Twitter post inviting listeners to tune in at 5:00 p.m on March 17.
+At that time, KVVZ flipped to rhythmic contemporary as Hot 105.7; the new format would feature a mixture of hip-hop, R&B, and other rhythmic hits, while former KMEL personalities Chuy Gomez (who had been fired from the station the previous year) and DJ Mind Motion would join the station to host afternoons.
+Program director Makr Arias stated that the Bay Area "had been asking for something new and fresh".

 In March 2016, after two years of modest ratings (it barely registered in Nielsen's San Francisco ratings) and difficulty competing with KMEL and KRBQ, KVVF de-emphasized its hip hop and R&B direction and added more rhythmic friendly pop hits.
 Due to 105.7's strong signal over the South Bay, it also changed focus on the whole Bay Area region to concentrate on mostly San Jose and South Bay listeners as well as listeners in nearby Monterey Bay to the south.
 Univision has opted to retain its simulcast on KVVZ in the process.
-In November 2017, they further adjusted their playlist by adding Latin hits and adopting what is essentially a three way hybrid of Rhythmic, Mainstream and Spanish CHR.
+In November 2017, they further adjusted their playlist by adding Latin hits and adopting what is essentially a three way hybrid of rhythmic, mainstream and Spanish CHR.

-In March 2019, KVVF became the San Jose affiliate for the Uforia Audio Network, and is one of only two Rhythmic CHR affiliates in the network.

 Return of "Latino Mix"

-On August 30, 2019, the station started repeatedly playing J Balvin's "Reggaeton" followed by Vicente Fernández "Volver Volver" uninterrupted, reportedly an act of stunting to promote their branding and format comeback to "Latino Mix 105.7."
+On August 30, 2019, KVVZ began stunting with a loop of "Reggaeton" by J Balvin and "Volver Volver" by Vicente Fernández; on September 2, 2019, KVVZ relaunched the Latino Mix branding and flipped to Spanish rhythmic.

-On September 2, 2019, Latino Mix 105.7 started broadcasting at 12:03pm, the first song played under the return to Spanish CHR format was J Balvin's "Mi Gente".